Ranee Field.

 I will never forget the 'twangy' sound of the puck hitting those old rotting wooden boards or the buildup of snow that seemed to always coat the ice when there were too many skaters.
 Somebody would always bring a snow shovel and every hour or so the snow was pushed to the sides then up and over the three foot high boards.
 The corners were square and the snow always accumulated the most in those four spots.

 The later it got the fewer kids remained.
-Eventually, I too would also have to quit because my feet and hands were actually frozen and numb.
-My winter boots/goal posts would be filled with snow as I would walk home totally exhausted from the hours of skating and breathing in the cold fresh winter air.
-My skates would be slung over my stick resting on my shoulder.
+Eventually, I too would also have to quit because my feet and hands would be frozen and numb.
+My winter boots/goal posts would be filled with snow and I would walk home totally exhausted from hours of skating and breathing in the cold fresh winter air.
+My two sizes too small hand me down skates would be slung over my stick resting on my shoulder.

 I went back many more times and thankfully I never lost any teeth at Ranee Field.